hneth/riskyr/README.md

 -   Kurz-Milcke, E., Gigerenzer, G., & Martignon, L. (2008).
 Transparency in risk communication. *Annals of the New York Academy of Sciences*, *1128*, 18--28.

+-   Neth, H., & Gigerenzer, G. (2015).
+Heuristics: Tools for an uncertain world.
+In R. Scott & S. Kosslyn (Eds.), *Emerging trends in the social and behavioral sciences*.
+New York, NY: Wiley Online Library.

 -   Sedlmeier, P., & Gigerenzer, G. (2001).
 Teaching Bayesian reasoning in less than two hours. *Journal of Experimental Psychology: General*, *130*, 380--400.

 <!-- eof -->

 [1] Simon, H.A.
 (1996). *The Sciences of the Artificial* (3rd ed.).
 The MIT Press, Cambridge, MA. (p.
 132).

+[2] This notion of *risk* is typically contrasted with the wider notion of *uncertainty* in which options or probabilities are unknown or cannot be quantified.
+(See Gigerenzer and Gaissmaier, 2011, or Neth and Gigerenzer, 2015, this distinction and corresponding decision strategies.)

-[2] See Gigerenzer (2002, 2014), Gigerenzer and Hoffrage, U. (1995), Gigerenzer et al. (2007), and Hoffrage et al. (2015) for lots of similar problems.
+[3] See Gigerenzer (2002, 2014), Gigerenzer and Hoffrage, U. (1995), Gigerenzer et al. (2007), and Hoffrage et al. (2015) for lots of similar problems.
 Also, Sedlmeier and Gigerenzer (2001) and Kurzenhäuser and Hoffrage (2002) report related training programs.

-[3] See Gigerenzer and Hoffrage (1995) and Hoffrage et al. (2000, 2002) on the concept of *natural frequencies*.
+[4] See Gigerenzer and Hoffrage (1995) and Hoffrage et al. (2000, 2002) on the concept of *natural frequencies*.